verifieddoc-team/verifieddoc-platform/README.md

 ## Known Limitations and Open Issues

-- `apps/web` is built and populated on `develop`; `apps/mobile` has scaffolding and service code but no built screens.
-Neither is yet merged to `main`, and public deployment is not yet live.
+- apps/web is built and populated on develop, and merged to main. apps/mobile has screens built across several flows, though many remain stub-level, and is also merged to main, though main lags behind develop.
+Public deployment is not yet live.
 - Most operational features in the web client (organization review, invitations, credential issuance, audit logs) run in a demonstration workspace rather than connecting live to the API.
 Only registration/login, public verification, and system status are fully connected.
-- The mobile app currently shows only Expo's default, unedited starter screen.
-No login, wallet, share-link, or verification screens exist yet, despite supporting service files being present.
+- The mobile app has screens for login, dashboard, organization, and verification flows, but many are stub-level with placeholder content only.
+No wallet or share-link screen exists yet.
 - `packages/contracts` is currently used only by `apps/web`.
 Whether `apps/api` and `apps/mobile` are intended to adopt it is pending confirmation from Backend.
 - `apps/mobile-old` exists alongside `apps/mobile` as a full, separate, undocumented project.
 Disposition pending confirmation from Backend.
 - `CONTRIBUTING.md` does not yet reflect the `npm run validate` step or the `develop`-to-`main` promotion step described elsewhere in project documentation.